w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 Running a validator on the Kusama network is identical to running a Polkadot validator.

-Make sure to adjust the Polkadot guide to run a Kusama network validator (The instructions will also available in the Polkadot Validator guide):
+Make sure to adjust the Polkadot guide to run a Kusama network validator (the instructions will also be available in the Polkadot Validator guide):

 1. When starting the node pass `--chain=kusama` CLI flag: